open-campaign-logger/generator-library/GeneratorGuide.md

 			{ "x": "{var:x} new text" }

 ## Non-Repeating Results

-{!table} selects a result from table by removing it from the unique instance of that table, i.e. {table} might produce this same result, but {!table}
-won't.
+Let's say you have created a *treasure* generator.
+A `{treasure}` call could well produce the following result:

+> a golden scepter, a crown, a golden scepter, a golden scepter

+Luckily it is easy to avoid duplicated results like the scepter in the example above.
+Just add an exclamation mark to the front of the table name, and call the treasure table like this:

+				`{!treasure}`

+This kind of a *non-repeating* call creates a temporary copy of the table, and with each call removes the selected result from the temporary table.
+This means that a result will not occur more than once.

-Technically {table} references the normal instance of the table while {!table} references the unique instance.
-The normal instance's entries stay as they are.
-The unique instance's entries get fewer and fewer until depleted.
+Technically the standard `{table}` call refers to the normal instance of the table, while a non-repeating `{!table}` call refers to a temporary copy.
+The normal instance's entries remain unchanged.
+The entries in the temporary copy get fewer and fewer until the temporary table is empty.
+When the temporary table is empty, non-repeating calls return only empty results.

-Unique instances share the same variables and globals with normal instances, just entries are handled differently.
-Unique instances have the same scope as variables, i.e. strictly local.
+Unique table instances share the same variables and globals with the normal table instances.
+Unique instances have the same scope as local variables, i.e. the results remain unique only when called from the same generator file.

-## Random Number Generation

-The `dice:` function allows you to simulate dice rolls - even for dice for which there is no physical die available.
-The following dice call would produce results between 13 and 31:

-    {dice:3d7+10}

-Note that only one modifier (such as the `+10` in the above example) is supported.
-The modifier can only be a plus (`+`) or minus (`-`) operation, not for example multiplier (~~*~~) or another die roll.

 ## Formatting the output